pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/gcp/dataproc/_index.md

 import * as pulumi from "@pulumi/pulumi";
 import * as gcp from "@pulumi/gcp";

-const acceleratedCluster = new gcp.dataproc.Cluster("accelerated_cluster", {
+const acceleratedCluster = new gcp.dataproc.Cluster("acceleratedCluster", {
     clusterConfig: {
         gceClusterConfig: {
             zone: "us-central1-a",